 When interviewing, hiring executives usually place a huge emphasis on a candidate’s track record of achievement.
 But they often overlook the context of that achievement.
 If someone works in a highly successful, well-operated company, and is highly successful as a result, we attribute their success to their innate ability.
 But if the exact same person works in a less successful company, fraught with employee tension and communication issues, and they failed at their task, we still attribute their failure to their innate ability to perform their job responsibilities effectively.

 6) How to Evaluate a Candidate’s Cultural Fit During the Interview

 It is often said that people are hired for skills but fired for “fit.”
 But what is fit, and how can you determine it before making a hire?
 How do you avoid hiring a mis-fit?
 Well, first, you need to take an objective look at your own work environment.
 Then, when you are interviewing people, you need to look beyond their credentials and experience, and instead look at how they achieved their results in their last few jobs.
 Look at both what they enjoyed and what they struggled with in their past jobs…and see how your environment compares.

 7) How to Interview for Career Patterns

-One of the most interesting parts of interviewing for me is listening to the stories people tell about their career.
+One of the most interesting parts of interviewing for me is listening to the stories people tell about their careers.
 Some people are always the victim of circumstance, but most often (in their own stories) they are the protagonist, and the boss or external events are the villain.
-Sometimes the hero overcomes the obstacles, learns a lesson and reaches a new level of self-awareness.
+Sometimes the hero overcomes the obstacles, learns a lesson, and reaches a new level of self-awareness.
 But sometimes the “hero” just quits to find a new job…and then proceeds to find a new job every 18 months after that.
 Funny thing about 18 months.
 That seems to be just about the time that people are really held accountable in executive roles.